KenKundert/sshconfig/README.rst

 routers:
    A list of MAC addresses for the router that are used to identify the network.
-   To find these, connect to the network an run the /sbin/arp command.
+   To find these, connect to the network and run the /sbin/arp command.

 location:
    The default setting for the location (value should be chosen from LOCATIONS)